 Hi everyone!
-It’s time for another fall themed tutorial.
-Today’s cake design features a simple idea and method for creating an autumn themed cake that is as unique as it is beautiful.
+We are excited to share another autumn themed cake design–this time, in the form of chocolate leaves!
+Our cake design features a simple idea and method for creating a vibrant autumn themed cake that is as unique as it is beautiful.
 This design would be perfect for any fall occasion, or on your Thanksgiving dessert table.
 I hope that you enjoy it!

 Let’s get started~

 First, I frosted my 6″ round (approx 6″ tall) cake with vanilla buttercream.
 I then combed it with my trusty Ateco cake comb.